Legal Requirements for Life Coaching You Need to Know in 2024

 [ Read: Use These Terms and Conditions to Keep The Drama Out of Your Coaching Business]

-With data protection laws getting stricter both in the EU and the US (such as GDPR and CCPA), you mustn’t use your visitors’ private information without their consent.
-Indicating how you’ll use their email ID and name before they hit sign up will protect you from future lawsuits on private data.
-Plus, let’s be real: no one likes to be spammed without knowing what’s coming.
+Indicating how you’ll use their email address and name before they hit sign up will protect you from future lawsuits on private data.
+Plus, let’s be honest: No one likes to be spammed without knowing what’s coming.

 Last but not least, if you have any copyrights or trademarks on your coaching name or logo, you can also indicate that on your website.